superchordate/hcslim/README.md

 This allows easier use of Highcharts documentation and forums.
 It also provides a direct download of the Highcharts code, so the latest stable Highcharts version will always be used, although it may make applications less stable.

+# Highcharts

+Highcharts requires a license for many uses.
+Get more information at https://www.highcharts.com.

 ## Installation

 Install the latest version from github: